CumulusNetworks/docs/content/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md

 {{%notice note%}}

-VXLAN routing from underlay networks to overlay networks is not supported on Trident II+ and Maverick switches.
+Trident II+ and Maverick switches do not support VXLAN routing from underlay networks to overlay networks.
 This limitation does not apply to Trident 3 switches.

 {{%/notice%}}